Modeling in SketchUp to Match a 2D Image

 IMPORTING THE PICTURE WITH MATCH PHOTO

 Step 1.
-The first step is to get the picture into SketchUp so that we can create a camera to match it’s perspective.
+First get the picture into SketchUp so that we can create a camera to match it’s perspective.
 Create a new empty file in SketchUp.
-In this tutorial we will be drawing by eye only so you can use any template you like as far as units and scale are concerned.
+We will be drawing by eye only so you can use any template you like as far as units and scale are concerned.
 However, for exporting, you need a white background and it is easier to follow the tutorial if your drawing matches the screen shots.
 So open the Styles dialogue box, Window > Styles.
 Click on the button Select.
 Select Default Styles in the drop down listing and pick the style Shaded with textures.

 Step 2.
 Now to load our picture for matching.
 Window > Match Photo.
 The Match Photo dialogue will open with everything grayed and unavailable except for the + button in a little circle top left.
 Click on this to open the File Open dialogue and navigate to the table image you downloaded and open it.
 Depending on your individual screen shape and layout, your modeling window will look something like this.
 Regardless of the size and shape of the photograph or your modeling window Match Photo will set the photograph as large as possible with one dimension completely filling the modeling window.

-Match Photo is a fairly complex and flexible tool.
-It can be used either to create a camera for modeling within the context of a 2D picture or can be used to match a pre-existing model to fit a 2D image.
-It can do a lot more besides this too!
-If you are an architect or interior designer who wants to model to fit a site photographs or an existing interior then I really recommend you do investigate this great tool.
-Since this is principally a 2D export tutorial I shall explain only the bare bones principles of the Match Photo dialogue to create an empty modeling widow and camera from an external image.
-If you want to learn more about it, the official SketchUp site has some excellent tutorials.
+Match Photo can be used either to create a camera for modeling within the context of a 2D picture or can be used to match a pre-existing model to fit a 2D image.
+If you are an architect or interior designer who wants a model to fit a site photograph or an existing interior then I really recommend you do investigate this great tool.
 For the next few paragraphs I am going to be talking about vanishing points and other aspects of classical perspective as well as 3D, but nothing harder than school art class.
 Basically Match Photo determines a 2D image’s vanishing points and from these derives a horizon, which in a photograph is always the height of the lens, a camera position and field of view angle.
-It does this by analysis of converging parallels in the image.
 In the case of this model we want to create some extra items to place on the table top.
 If the table is perfectly parallel to the walls of the room then it and the room will share the same vanishing points.
 However, whilst this would appear to be case by simply looking at the picture, there is no reason to suppose that this is necessarily the case.
 So to be sure I shall derive my perspective and camera position from the table itself and ignore the room.
-To help understand what Match Photo does let’s just do a quick analysis of the perspective of the table ourselves.
-You don’t need to do this to use Match Photo but it will help you understand what it is doing, which makes it easier to use.
 This photo is a classic twin vanishing point perspective with, to all practical intents and purposes, parallel verticals.
 (I quite deliberately kept the camera at more less the center height of the image without tilting up or down).
 If we extended the parallel edges of the table to their vanishing points we establish a horizon at roughly half way up the picture, in this case my lens height (The horizon is always at eye level no matter whether you are lying flat on a beach or are on top of one of Dubai’s new ‘super towers’).
-For the sake of better understanding of what comes next I have colored the three sets of vanishing point lines and the horizon line in accordance with SketchUp convention.

 Let’s look at the Match Photo dialogue and how we use to it perform the same analysis.
 Here it is once again in its default opening configuration.

 Step 3.
 In the dialogue there are buttons which display different kinds of grids to help in analysis.
 In this case the image is so simple they are more of a distraction than an aid so, if any of the bottom row of buttons are gray, click on them to turn their grids off.
 There several controls in the modeling window to play with.
 A yellow Horizon Line with handles at each end.
 Two pairs of red and green Perspective Bars – chain lines with handles on each end for defining parallels, and the Origin – three solid colored axes converging on a yellow handle.
 Grasping a handle moves the end of a line changing its length and angle as you do so.
 Grasping the middle of a line moves the whole line.
 One of the things you will notice is that, as soon as you move one control, the others move too.
 They are interrelated.
-This can be confusing at first but with a little bit of play and study you will soon get the hang of things.
 The main clue is the coloring of the controls.
 The two green Perspective Bars are used to set the green axis and the two red Perspective Bars are used to set the red axis, although changing one affects the other as well to some degree.
 So, in this image, use the red Perspective Bars to define the left and right ends of the table and the green Perspective Bars to define the back and front edges.
 Here is my setting.
 I haven’t touched the Origin yet at all (This coloring of the Perspective Bars relative to axis is important.
 If you suddenly find that the main axis indicator is rotating into silly positions or is even upside down, then you are almost certainly trying to set them to an axis that doesn’t match them).

 Step 4.
 Now look back at our earlier analysis of the image’s vanishing points and the horizon they determined.
 Look familiar?
 You can see how Match Photo is using the convergence of parallels to determine horizon (camera lens height) and vanishing points, just as my classical 2D construction did.
-But it is taking this a step further and calculating distance and field of view as well.
-It does this by analysis not just of the points of convergence of the parallels but the ‘steepness’ of their convergence as well.
-Like me, those of you with a classical draughtsman’s training will probably have done this at one time or another by 2D graphical means as well – if only as a college exercise and training.
 Before we are done with Match Photo there is one more very important option it offers that we have not yet set.
 So far it has mapped the 3D space of our photograph.
 Now it is going to let us choose the origin for modeling.
 This what the Origin is for.
 Grab the yellow handle and move it around.
 You will see immediately how the axes move in accordance with the 2D vanishing points.
 This tool is one tool that does not affect the others’ settings – it is set by them.
-How you like to model relative to the origin is very much a matter of personal taste.
 In this instance we are going to model onto the table top and it was the table top we used as our point of reference to define the 3D space, so pull the yellow handle of the Origin over the near left corner of the table.

 We are ready to go.
 Click Done in the Match Photo Window and close it.
 Sketchup will save the camera location as a Scene using the Photograph’s filename as the scene name.
 If you are unfamiliar with Scenes they are essentially a way SketchUp uses of recording a camera position.
 (They do a lot more besides – but that is all you need to know for this tutorial) Probably a good idea to save your file here.
 Save it as TableTop.skp